Through Our Eyes: Teens respond to A 11 & 12

 - Please include a short description of your work’s goal and how it connects to August 11th/12th (3-4 sentences). **If you’re submitting an idea, this should be included in your outline.**

-Send all submissions to email@example.com AND firstname.lastname@example.org.
-All selected artists will be notified by Sunday, January 6th.
+Send all submissions to firstname.lastname@example.org AND email@example.com.